thuml/AutoTimes/README.md

 <p align="center">
 <img src="./figures/method.png" alt="" align=center />
 </p>
-We propose to leverage textual covariates, where **instructions in texts such as timestamps can boost the forecasting performance**, aiding the LLM to be aware of the temporal patterns and align different variates.
+We propose to leverage textual covariates, where **instructions in texts such as timestamps can boost the performance**, aiding the LLM to be aware of the temporal patterns and correlate multiple variates.

 #### Comparsion with Existing LLM4TS Methodology